mongodb/docs/source/core/replication.rst

    :term:`Journaling <journal>`, provides single-instance write durability.
 The journaling greatly improves the reliability and durability of a database.
-Unless MongoDB runs with journaling, when a MongoDB instance terminates ungracefully, the database can loose up to 60 seconds of data, and the database may remain in an inconsistent state and unrecoverable state.
+Unless MongoDB runs with journaling, when a MongoDB instance terminates ungracefully, the database can end in a corrupt and unrecoverable state.

-TODO: this isn't true.
-If you are running w/out journaling and mongod terminates "ungracefully" you can lose _all_ data.
-Also, you should assume, after a crash w/out journaling, that the db is in an inconsistent (i.e., corrupt) state.
+   You should assume that a database, running without journaling, that suffers a crash or unclean shutdown is in corrupt or inconsistent state.

    **Use journaling**, however, do not forego proper replication because of journaling.